tvogel/caldav-trigger/README.md

 scripts have additional commands that help in configuring the desired Tuya scenes and performing the QR authorization step.
 Please run them without command line parameters to see the options.

+## Webhook server
+As IFTTT has decided to make web-hook triggers pay-only and my use of it does not justify the expense, I have implemented a basic web-hook server.
+It currently only speaks unencrypted HTTP and therefore is intended to be run behind a reverse-proxy such as `nginx` to provide the SSL encryption layer.
+See [`example.env`](example.env) for the host/port and end-point configuration.

 ## Code